jsmcoleman/configure-ad/README.md

 <img src="https://i.imgur.com/d0uezQZ.png" height="80%" width="80%" alt="perpetual ping"/>
 </p>
 <p>
 I created virtual machines for Domain Controller (DC-1) and Client using the same resource group and Vnet.
-After logging in to each virtual machine, I ensured the connection with a perpetual ping to DC-1's private ip address from Client.
+After logging in to each virtual machine, I ensured the connection with a perpetual ping to DC-1's private IP address from Client.
 </p>
 <br />